th2-net/th2-conn-dirty-fix/README.md

 ## 1.0.0
 * Bump `conn-dirty-tcp-core` to `3.0.0` for books and pages support

+## 0.3.1
+* race condition with maintenance tasks ( heartbeats and test requests ) fix.

 ## 0.3.0
 * Ability to recover messages from cradle.